Miss Scarlet and The Duke 2×04 “Angel of Inferno” Spoilers Ahead

 It’s clear from Miss Scarlet and The Duke 2×04 “Angel of Inferno” that the tides are starting to shift for Eliza in her professional life.
 We don’t see her out and about sniffing for potential cases, as the clients have slowly been coming to her.
 She’s no longer desperate enough for work that she initially turns away “Doctor” Flint after being addressed as a “young lady.”
 That quickly changes when his assistant, Mr. Doyle, presents a wad of cash, so rest assured, Eliza is as quick to forgive and overlooks the slight.

-But it’s not just clients seeking out Eliza; she’s captured the attention of Steve Nash (Felix Scott) and his rival private detective agency, Nash & Sons (naturally, the pompous pinhead named it after himself, but he has no sons).
+But it’s not just clients seeking out Eliza; she’s captured the attention of Patrick Nash (Felix Scott) and his rival private detective agency, Nash & Sons (naturally, the pompous pinhead named it after himself, but he has no sons).
 Throughout the episode, Nash attempts to undermine Eliza as her lower costs are causing him to lose business, and he is forced to match Eliza’s rate as they both try to solve who is ransoming Dr. Flint and threatening to poison his elixir.
 At first, Nash uses petty attempts to prevent Eliza from solving the case, like having her thrown in jail for supposedly stealing a woman’s purse.
 However, it quickly becomes evident that Eliza is the better-skilled of the two.
 As such, Nash dispatches the ever so dramatic and dreadful Mr. Sinclair to fish out information from Eliza.
 Nash underestimates Eliza, who is all too aware of Nash’s intentions, and feeds Nash false information.
 The nincompoop buys it — oh wait, sorry, wrong female detective.

 Despite my name-calling, Nash doesn’t seem entirely too bad.
 He is quite charming, in a sense, and he does come by to concede his defeat.
 Impressed by her skill, he even asks Eliza to work for him.
 Obviously, she’s not interested, but I doubt this is the last we’ve seen of Nash.